Preparing for College

 5. Absolutely no college visits during the fourth quarter of the school year are allowed.

-Before arranging any college visits, call the school office at 859-431-1335 for a permission form, or print one here.
+Before arranging any college visits, call the school office at 859-431-1335 for a permission form, or click the image below.
 Please remember these regulations as you plan ahead with your child.